janalin/lvm4j/Readme.md

 ##### Observations/states files

-Multiple IDs and observation/state sequences.
+Multiple IDs and observation/state sequences, newline separated.
 * IDs start with ">" and are following by identifier.
 * Observation/state sequence is a string of characters.